The Basal Ganglia

 neurotransmitter GABA plays the most important role in the basal

 The largest group of these nuclei are called the corpus striatum ("striped body"),

-made up of the caudate nucleus ("tail"), the putamen ("shell"), the globus pallidus ("pale globe"), and
+made up of the caudate nucleus ("tail-like nucleus"), the putamen ("nutshell"), the globus pallidus ("pale globe"), and

 the nucleus accumbens

-("leaning").
-All of these structures a double ones, one set on
+("leaning nucleus").
+All of these structures are double ones, one set on

 each side of the central septum.